 The other two Ram Mount components required are a Double Socket Arm for 1 inch balls (Part No: RAM-B-201) and a 1 inch Tough Ball with M6 X 6mm Male Threaded Post (Part No: RAP-B-379-M616).
 The Tough Ball screws directly into the back of the Dragonfly unit into a threaded insert.
 The double socket arm then makes the connection between the track mount and head unit.
 Put the screen into the desired position and tighten down the double socket arm wing nut to hold in position.
 Simple!

 I have also used a BerleyPro Raymarine Dragonfly 4/5 Sun Visor on my fish finder - this is great for reducing screen reflection on bright days, and helps reduce splashes from soaking the unit and display.
-These are not readily available in the UK and have to be ordered directly from BerleyPro in Australia through their website - linked here.
+BerleyPro Fish Finder Visors are available to buy through Cornwall Canoes in the UK - click here to see the range.

 The transducer is fully protected and the power supply and head unit can easily be removed at the end of a session.
 The wiring connector features a rubber cap so once disconnected it can be covered and the wiring curled up and stored in the hookless pocket during transport and storage.
 I tidied up the cabling between the thru-hull fitting and the connector using a few cable ties to keep the power and transducer cable together.

 The installation is now complete.
 I now have CHIRP Sonar, DownVision Imaging and full GPS chart plotting with high definition Navionics+ Sonar Charts at my disposal on the Outback.

 The Dragonfly 5Pro will certainly help put me on the fish and increase my efficiency on the water.
 Now it's time to find some fish....